 The Anjuna flea market is held every Wednesday from morning until evening, except during the monsoon season, on the southern end of Anjuna Beach.
 The market has has exploded in size and attracts people from all over Goa.
 It's now got over 500 stalls, and is still growing.
 You'll find a huge assortment of goods there, but make sure you bargain.
 After a day of shopping til you drop, head over to Curly's beach shack and take in the sunset scene there.

-If one market isn't enough for you, the Saturday night market in Arpora (not far from Calangute Beach) is also worth checking out.
-It offers entertainment, including live music, as well as an eclectic range of food.
+If one market isn't enough for you, the Saturday Night Market and Mackie's Night Bazaar, both in the Arpora Baga area, are also worth checking out.
+They offer entertainment, including live music, as well as an eclectic range of food.

 3. Old Goa